What is an Emission Zone?

 Personal cars

 In terms of personal car use, Band D Emission Zones have the strictest measures, and can include restrictions on certain (but not all) private cars and possibly motorbikes.
 This means that drivers of older cars may be charged or face restricted access, depending upon the area and time of day of travel.
 Newer petrol and diesel cars – petrol cars first sold from January 2006 (Euro 4 standard) and diesel cars first sold from September 2015 (Euro 6) – are not restricted, and ultra-low emissions vehicles are not charged for entering or moving through an Emission Zone.
+However, local authorities are permitted to deviate from DEFRA Clean Air Zone guidance.

 Local concessions may be made for motorists already living within a designated Emission Zone although this can vary by scheme.
 Emergency service vehicles and certain other categories of vehicle use are also exempt.